 This course covers the concepts and principles of managerial accounting including costing and budgeting.
 Analysis of cash flows, investments, and financial statements are also covered.
 Students develop decision-making skills and engage in using the tools of managerial accounting.
-Prerequisite: ACC 201 (with grade of C- or higher).
+Prerequisite: ACC 201.